mgduda/convert_mpas/README.md

 ## Running:

-The 'convert_mpas' program takes either one or two command-line arguments:
+The 'convert_mpas' program takes one or more command-line arguments:
-- If only one file argument is given, both the MPAS mesh information and the fields will be read from the specified file.
+- If only one argument is given, both the MPAS mesh information and the fields will be read from the specified file.
-- If two file arguments are given, the MPAS mesh information will be read from the first file and fields to be remapped will be read from the second file.
+- If two or more file arguments are given, the MPAS mesh information will be read from the first file and fields to be remapped will be read from the subsequent files.

+All time records from input files will be processed and appended to the output file, which is named 'latlon.nc'.

 Running 'convert_mpas' with no command-line arguments will print a usage summary.